 Can my student loans be forgiven if my spouse is disabled?
 You cannot get your federal student loans forgiven if your spouse is disabled.
 However, your spouse may be eligible to have their student loan debt forgiven through the Total and Permanent Disability Discharge Program.

 Can my student loans be forgiven if my child is disabled?
-If your child is permanently disabled, the Department of Education will forgive the Parent PLUS Loans you borrowed on their behalf.
-It will not forgive the loans you borrowed for yourself.
+If your child is permanently disabled, the Department of Education will not forgive the Parent PLUS Loans you borrowed on their behalf.
+However, it will forgive the loans you borrowed for yourself if you become severely disabled.
 Similarly, some private lenders will forgive your child’s loan balance if they are disabled.
 But if you were a cosigner on those loans, the lender will demand repayment from you.
 Since most student loan debt never goes away, negotiating a student loan settlement may be your only way to get relief.

 What loans qualify for TPD Discharge